How to Fix Elementor 500 Error

 To view the actual error message and find out the actual cause of the error, we need to set WP_DEBUG to true in wp-config.php.

-To do this, simply login to your hosting provider control panel and find the File Manager.
+To do this, simply login to your hosting control panel and find the File Manager.

 Using the File Manager of your hosting control panel or an FTP client, locate wp-config.php in the public_html folder and edit.

-Note this message and change the WP_DEBUG parameter back to false.
+Note this error and change the WP_DEBUG parameter back to false.

-Alternatively, you should be able to view this message in the PHP error logs (error_log) generated by your web server Apache or Nginx.
+Alternatively, you should be able to view this message in the PHP error log (error_log file) generated by your web server Apache or Nginx.

-error_log is also located in the public_html or your root WP folder.
+error_log is located in the public_html or your root WP folder.
 Using File Manager, view the error_log.
 Scroll to the bottom of the file and search for a line that starts with a fatal or critical error.
+A fatal error in your website’s php file can also cause a 500 error, so be sure to check for any issues in those files.

-The most common cause for the fatal error is the PHP memory limit.
+The most common cause for the fatal error is the insufficient PHP memory limit.

 You will probably see something like PHP Fatal error: Allowed memory size of … bytes exhausted.